_edited.jpg)

 The origins of Aethel as a servant is inspired by the movie: Sword in the Stone.

-Myrddin Wyllt was the name of the historical figure from legend that is considered the inspiration for Merlin.
+Myrddin Wyllt was the name of the historical figure that was the inspiration for Merlin.

-The ending blindsided me as much as it would an audience first reading the story.
-I had every intention of the book series leading into "water" with them meeting the Alchemist in the next book.
-The last 10 pages changed all of that setting the stage for Crystal of Air.
-I could not be happier with that happening, because I love it when a story takes on a life of its own.
+The ending blindsided the author as much as it would an audience first reading the story.
+He had every intention of the book series leading into water with them meeting the Alchemist in the next novel.
+The last ten pages changed all of that setting the stage for Crystal of Air.
+Despite the unexpected difference at the end, the writer could not be happier with that happening, because he loves it when a story takes on a life of its own.
 It also forever altered the course of the larger storyline.
 Originally it was Earth, Water, Air, and then Fire.
 Now it will be Earth, Air, Fire, and finally Water.
 Why?
-That is a story for another day...
+That, dear readers, is a story for another day...